 Dr Catherine Poulter

 Catherine Poulter has worked in social services for over 40 years.
 She trained as a psychiatric social worker.
 Her work has taken her from Wales to the North West of England, Zambia and back to Wales.
-She currently works in integrated community services for adults in West Wales.
+She currently works as a consultant with interests in research, practice standards and gerontology.
 She was a member of the first BASW Cymru Committee (and its predecessor, the BASW Cymru Reference Group) and also one of the first members of the Care Council for Wales.